Unraveling the Enigma of Double Descent: An In-depth Analysis through the Lens of Learned Feature Space: Experiments

 We commence our exploration by revisiting one of the earliest experiments that revealed the presence of the double descent phenomenon, as presented in the work of \citet{belkin2019reconciling}.
-This experiment involved the training of a basic two-layer fully connected neural network on a dataset comprising 4000 samples from the MNIST dataset ($N=4000$).
-When zero label noise ($p=0\%$) exists, as depicted in Figure.\ref{fig:MNIST-SimpleFC}(a), both the train and the test error curve decreases monotonically with increasing model width.
+This experiment involved the training of a basic two-layer FCNN on a dataset comprising 4000 samples from the MNIST dataset ($N=4000$).
+When zero label noise ($p=0\%$) is introduced, as depicted in Figure.\ref{fig:MNIST-FCNN}(a), both the train and the test error curve decrease monotonically with increasing model width.
 The training error exhibits a faster decline and approaches zero at approximately $k=15$, indicating the occurrence of an interpolation threshold under these conditions.
-The test error still decreases after this interpolation threshold, demonstrated a benign over-parameterization.
+The test error continues to decrease after this interpolation threshold, demonstrating a benign over-parameterization.
 This noticeable alteration in the shape of the test error curve at the interpolation threshold may be attributed to the intrinsic label errors of MNIST~\citep{northcutt2021confident}.

-With label noise ($p=10\%/20\%$) introduced in the training dataset, a test error peak starts to form around the interpolation threshold as showed in Figure.\ref{fig:MNIST-SimpleFC}(b, c).
-Starting with small models, the test error curve exhibits a U-shaped pattern in the first half and the bias-variance trade-off is reached at the bottom of the U-shaped curve.
+With external label noise ($p=10\%/20\%$) introduced in the training dataset, a more distinguishable peak starts to form in the test error around the interpolation threshold as shown in Figure.\ref{fig:MNIST-FCNN}(b, c).
+Starting with small models, the test error curve exhibits a U-shaped pattern in the first half and the bias-variance trade-off is reached at the bottom.
 The decrease of both train and test error before this bias-variance trade-off indicates the model undergoes an under-fitting stage.
 With the expansion of the model size, the model transitions into an overfitting regime, leading to a peak in the test error around the interpolation threshold, while the train error converges to 0.
-Finally, after surpassing this test error peak, the testing loss experiences a decline once more, showcasing how highly over-parameterized models can ultimately yield improved generalization performance.
-This intriguing behavior is referred to as double descent.
-As the test loss undergoes a pattern of first decreasing, then increasing, and finally decreasing again, the test accuracy exhibits the opposite trend, i.e., first increasing, then decreasing, and then increasing once more.
-As \citeauthor{nakkiran2021deep} reported, the test loss peak is positively correlated with the label noise ratio $p$.
+Finally, after surpassing this test error peak, the testing loss experiences a decline once more, showcasing how highly over-parameterized models lead to improved generalization performance.
+This intriguing behaviour is referred to as double descent.
+Meanwhile, the test accuracy exhibits the opposite trend to the test loss.
+As \citet{nakkiran2021deep} reported, the test loss peak is positively correlated with the label noise ratio $p$.
 In other words, as the label noise ratio increases, the peak in the test loss also tends to increase accordingly.